 In short, making sustainability a higher business priority can help companies access new customers and new green market opportunities, as well as avoid brand damage and reputational risk.

-Making sustainability a higher business priority can help companies access new customers and new green market opportunities.
+Making sustainability initiatives a higher business priority can help companies access new customers and new green market opportunities.

 Myth 2: Sustainability is costly and affects the bottom line